 "My wife and I were living in the mountains of northern New Mexico, nearly 17 miles from the nearest electrical line," he said.
 "If you wanted to do something up there, you did it with whatever you brought with you."
 Underhill said the forced independence of living in a remote area of the mountains and doing "the homesteading thing," in addition to the environmental issues of appropriate technology, firmly established his love for the highly efficient tools of the past.

 Underhill returned East a few years later to further develop his woodworking knowledge, and studied colonial American technology at Duke University in Durham, N.C.
 While he dabbled in both woodworking and blacksmithing following graduation, it was the birth of his first daughter that prompted Underhill to look for permanent work.

 Drawing on his theater background, Underhill put together a proposal for a woodworking show and took it to the University of North Carolina Center for Public Television.
 He was rejected, but a second try in 1978 led to the taping of the first 13 episodes of The Woodwright's Shop.
 Initially airing only on PBS stations in North Carolina beginning in 1979, the show went national two years later.

-(The above biographical information excerpted from the September 1999 issue of Woodshop News and used with permission of A.J.
+(The above biographical information excerpted from Woodshop News, 9/99, and used with permission of A.J.
 Hamler and Woodshop News.)